telus/tds-core/packages/Checkbox/Checkbox.md

 By default, `Checkbox` will act just as an HTML `input` with the type of `checkbox` will act.
 It will be uncontrolled by the app itself, and its value can be accessed by referencing the element.

+#### Default Values

+Due to the nature of uncontrolled components, you cannot set an initial `value` property on the component.
+If you need to set a default value for your uncontrolled `Checkbox`, you can use the `defaultChecked` property as described [here](https://reactjs.org/docs/uncontrolled-components.html#default-values).

 _Note:_ If no `id` is provided, a default `id` will be generated in the format of: "`name`\_`value`"

 ```jsx